Try adjusting your search terms

 Stonehill Communities was founded by the Sisters of St. Francis, who were dedicated to serving the community's elderly and at-risk populations.
 Their legacy continues to influence the mission and values of Stonehill today.

-Stonehill Communities promotes a culture of exceptional service, compassion, and respect for all individuals.
-This culture is foundational to the experience of residents and is reinforced by the leadership team's commitment.
+Stonehill Communities promotes a welcoming culture of exceptional service, compassion, and respect for all individuals.
+This culture is foundational to the experience of residents and is reinforced by the leadership team.

 You can reach the Clinical Liaison, Michelle Dura, by calling 563-690-9655.
 Alternatively, you can email her at mdura@stonehilldbq.com for any specific questions regarding admissions.